Joy-Dorcas/Epileptic-Seizure-Classification/README.md

 # Epileptic Seizure Classification Using BEED Dataset

+# Problem Statement:
+Epileptic seizures are characterized by sudden, abnormal brain activity that can be detected through electroencephalography (EEG).
+Manual review of EEG recordings is time-consuming, labor-intensive, and prone to human error, especially since EEG sessions often last several hours and seizure patterns vary significantly across patients.
+There is a critical need for an automated system that can accurately detect seizures in EEG signals in real time, enabling timely medical intervention, reducing the workload of clinicians, and improving patient safety.

 ## Project Overview

 This project aims to implement automated epileptic seizure detection and classification using the Bangalore EEG Epilepsy Dataset (BEED).
 The goal is to build a machine learning pipeline that can distinguish between different types of seizures (Focal, Generalized) and healthy brain activity using EEG signal analysis.